jimy-byerley/pymadcad/docs/reference/rendering.rst

 .. autoclass:: View

 	.. note::
 		There is some restrictions using the widget.
-This is due to some Qt limitations (and design choices), that Qt is using separated opengl contexts for each independent widgets or window.
+Due to some Qt limitations (and design choices), Qt is using separated opengl contexts for each independent widgets or window.

 		- a View should not be reparented once displayed
 		- a View can't share a scene with Views from an other window